RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation: Introduction

 In the simplest realization, the inflationary dynamics consists of three consecutive phases: an initial slow-roll (SRI) phase, an intermediate USR phase, and a final slow-roll (SRII) phase.
 The USR phase is brief but engineered to enhance the curvature perturbation power spectrum by approximately seven orders of magnitude compared to its value on CMB scales.
 This enhancement is crucial for producing PBHs of the desired mass scales to serve as dark matter seeds~\cite{Kinney:2005vj, Martin:2012pe, Mohammadi:2018wfk}.

+During a standard slow-roll phase, the curvature perturbation power spectrum is nearly scale-invariant with amplitude $\mathcal{P} \sim 2\times10^{-9}$.
+To form PBHs with masses relevant for dark matter, the power spectrum must be amplified by factors of $10^7$–$10^9$ on small scales.

 The debate was initiated by the claim in~\cite{Kristiano:2022maq} that short-wavelength modes exiting the horizon during the USR phase can induce significant one-loop corrections to long-wavelength CMB modes.
-The estimated fractional correction to the power spectrum scales as $\Delta \mathcal{P} / \mathcal{P}_\mathrm{CMB} \sim e^{6 \Delta N} \mathcal{P}_\mathrm{CMB}$, where $\Delta N \sim 2$--$3$ is the duration of the USR phase in e-folds and $\mathcal{P}_\mathrm{CMB} \sim 2 \times 10^{-9}$ is the amplitude of the power spectrum on CMB scales.
-It was argued that this correction could violate perturbative control, thereby challenging the consistency of the scenario for PBH formation.
+The estimated fractional correction to the power spectrum scales as $\Delta \mathcal{P} / \mathcal{P}_\mathrm{CMB} \sim e^{6 \Delta N} \mathcal{P}_\mathrm{CMB}$, where $\Delta N \sim 2$–$3$ is the duration of the USR phase in e-folds and $\mathcal{P}_\mathrm{CMB} \sim 2 \times 10^{-9}$ is the amplitude of the power spectrum on CMB scales.
+It was argued that this correction could violate perturbative control, therefore it may challenge the consistency of the scenario for PBH formation in a perturbative scheme.
 This conclusion was supported and further elaborated using the effective field theory (EFT) of inflation in~\cite{Firouzjahi:2023aum, Firouzjahi:2023bkt}, where the necessary cubic and quartic Hamiltonians for a complete one-loop calculation were derived.

 Subsequent works have presented contrasting views.
 Some studies argue that the dangerous loop corrections are suppressed by slow-roll parameters, especially if the transition to the final SR phase is mild, thus preserving perturbative control~\cite{Riotto:2023hoz, Riotto:2023gpm, Iacconi:2023ggt, Inomata:2024lud}.
 A third category claims that these corrections are volume-suppressed and therefore negligible~\cite{Fumagalli:2023hpa, Fumagalli:2024jzz, Tada:2023rgp, Kawaguchi:2024rsv, Inomata:2024dbr, Caravano:2024tlp, Caravano:2024moy}.